csettles/climgur/README.md

 Install the downloaded file by changing into its directory and typing `pip install <filename>.whl`

 ## Use

+log.txt contains the submission time and deletion link of an upload (image/album).
+Delete the entry from log.txt after you are done.

 Only use the -m argument when the path argument points to a folder.
 Single file uploads can use the -t and -d arguments to add relavent metadata.
 Please note that using the -m argument will overwrite -t and -d arguments.

 *By default, all uploads are anonymous.* If you want to associate an upload with a user account, use the -u argument.

 Taking a screenshot will save to the path argument.
-The image destination **must** end with '.png' or '.bmp' or it the program will quit.
-The screenshot argument will overwrite the destination if the image already exists.
+The image destination **must** end with '.png' or '.bmp' or the program will quit.
+Any screenshot taken will overwrite an existing image if given an identical path.

  ```
 positional arguments: